Skip to content

 For contest information, click here.

 Are you interested in researching Finnish-American Migration in the USA?
-Join SAM, Finlandia Foundation National and the Migration Institute of Finland for a webinar where experts will guide you through the best tips for conducting genealogy research in the USA.
+Join SAM, Finlandia Foundation National and the Migration Institute of Finland for a webinar where experts guide you through the best tips for conducting genealogy research in the USA.

 Joanna Chopp and Dr. Samira Saramo